 Questions related to Form 1099-R

-If you received more than one type of distribution from your IRA or qualified retirement plan, you will receive more than one Form 1099-R. For example, if you turned 59½ during calendar year 2020, you could receive one Form 1099-R for distributions taken before age 59½ (distribution Code 1) and another Form 1099-R for distributions taken after age 59½ (distribution Code 7).
+If you received more than one type of distribution from your IRA or qualified retirement plan, you will receive more than one Form 1099-R. For example, if you turned 59½ during the 2022 calendar year, you could receive one Form 1099-R for distributions taken before age 59½ (distribution Code 1) and another Form 1099-R for distributions taken after age 59½ (distribution Code 7).

-As custodian, Edward Jones is required to report all distributions taken from an account because of death.
-As a beneficiary taking distributions from a decedent IRA, you will receive a 1099-R form reporting the amount withdrawn (distribution Code 4).
+As your IRA custodian, Edward Jones is required to report all distributions taken from an account because of death.
+As a beneficiary taking distributions from a decedent IRA, you will receive a Form 1099-R reporting the amount withdrawn (distribution Code 4).

 Edward Jones is not able to calculate the taxable amount, except in the case of an excess contribution removal for which we know the earnings and can calculate the amount for Box 2a.
 In all other circumstances, we cannot assume we have all information necessary to calculate the taxable amount for Box 2a.